gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 include /usr/share/arduino/Arduino.mk
 ```

-and compile and upload with
+Now it's possible to compile and upload with the simple command

 ```
 $ make -C source_dir/ upload
 ```

-**Note that the source file and the Makefile must be in the same directory.**
+**NB:** the Arduino build system is installable in a Debian-like system
+with the package ``arduino-mk``.